 In each of our program locations, local faculty members develop quality courses for each Education Abroad Program.
 In collaboration with local Academic and Arabic Coordinators, faculty offer content specialized for each program.
 As scholars, professionals, or policymakers with extensive experience in the region, Amideast faculty members teach courses based on firsthand experience.

-Please click here to see the syllabi for our Arabic & Area Studies courses.
+The syllabi for our Area and Arabic Studies courses are available online.
 We try to keep these syllabi up to date, but keep in mind that they are always subject to change.

 Our programs have 15-25 students on average, with a maximum enrollment of 45 students, so your classes will be small and maximize the student-to-faculty ratio.

 You will be able to choose your classes prior to the start of your program as part of the post-acceptance Academic Planning Questionnaire on the online portal.
 There is an add/drop period at the start of each term if you want to change your chosen courses.
 Course assignments are made on a first-come-first-serve basis, so fill it out as soon as possible!